greg-learns-go/url-shortener/README.md

 The objective: self-contained app, including a server, that can

+## Goals

-- save a new URL, and respond with a short version POST requests
+- [x] save a new URL in the database with a short identifier
-- retrieve a shortened URL on GET, and redirect
+- [ ] retrieve a shortened URL on GET, and redirect(*)
-- covered with unit tests
+- [ ] covered with unit tests
-- flags specifying domain/port
+- [ ] flags specifying domain/port

+## WIP

+- [ ] The Shrotener interface/struct is still a mess and requires some refactoring
+- [ ] redirect is not implemented yet (for manual testing convenience), will be implemented when main module is covered with tests

+## Quirks

+The "hash function" is a silly approach, with unknown probability for collisions (probably bad) This is not a decision I'd make in a production code.

-Bonus points:
+## Bonus points

-- compile an executable for other platforms?
+- [ ] compile an executable for other platforms?
 (Mac, Windows?)
-- deploy the executable in some hosting?
+- [ ] deploy the executable in some hosting?

-Used concepts:
+## Used concepts

 - ✓ Go basics (slices, loops, pointers etc.)
 - ✓ Modules/packages (internal and external)